Steve Andrews is a naturalist and tropical fish keeper with plenty of experience in looking after many species.

 Some tropical fish are actually quite well known for being able to live in cooler water.
 The paradise fish (Macropodus opercularis) and the white cloud mountain minnow (Tanichthys albonubes) are both good examples of hardier species.

-Of course, you need to get them used to the temperature outside by putting them in a container and allowing it to float for some hours to get to the same temperature.
+Of course, you need to get them used to the temperature outside by putting them in a container and allowing them to float for some hours to get to the same temperature.
 It is harmful to take them from warm water in a tank indoors and put them in cooler water; it will be too much of a shock to their bodies.

 Paradise fish are one of the best-known fish sold as tropicals that can be kept outdoors in subtropical and temperate climates in summer.
 They come from the paddy fields, ponds and ditches of many parts of East Asia.

 Paradise fish have attractive red and bluish stripes on their bodies as well as red on their fins.
 The males are larger, have bigger fins and are more colourful in general.
-They will fight with other males so they are best kept only with females or with other fish of a comparable size.
+They will fight with other males, so they are best kept only with females or with other fish of comparable size.
 Even with fish their own size or bigger paradise fish of both sexes, they can often become bullies and will chase other fish and nip their fins.
 They will eat any small fish they can catch.

 They were first brought to Europe in the 19th century long before heated aquariums were popular and available.
 Besides being able to survive in unheated tanks and outdoors in summer, paradise fish do not need much oxygen in the water because they are anabantids or labyrinth fishes, which are adapted to breathing atmospheric air that they gulp from the surface.